Pylons/pyramid/docs/narr/views.rst

 Note that :class:`pyramid.exceptions.NotFound` is *not* the same as :class:`pyramid.httpexceptions.HTTPNotFound`.
 If the latter is raised, the :term:`Not Found view` will *not* be called automatically.
-Likewise, :class:`pyramid.exceptions.Foribdden` is not the same exception as :class:`pyramid.httpexceptions.HTTPForbidden`.
+Likewise, :class:`pyramid.exceptions.Forbidden` is not the same exception as :class:`pyramid.httpexceptions.HTTPForbidden`.
 If the latter is raised, the :term:`Forbidden view` will not be called automatically.